 With the help of the tabs and notches on the breadboard, we can cascade breadboards to any number we want.
 The figure below shows three breadboards that have been cascaded into one unit.

-Using a dual split breadboard (figure 16 above) as a case study, we can give a brief and easy to understand explanation on the connection of a breadboard.
+Using a dual split breadboard (figure 15 above) as an example, we can give a brief and easy to understand explanation on the connection of a breadboard.

 - From point 1 to point 2 of the two rails shown above, there is continuity of connection, i.e. all holes from point 1 to point 2 are connected together.